Stennes revolt: Status of the SA

-The 1930 elections

-The call for elections

-Reichstag elections had taken place in 1928 and the next elections were scheduled for 1932.
+1928 and 1930 elections

-Unfortunately for the course of German democracy, the Müller government imploded in late March 1930 over the issue of the amount of employer contributions to unemployment insurance.

-Its successor, the Brüning government, was unable to obtain a parliamentary majority for its own financial reform bill, which was rejected by the Reichstag on 16 July 1930.
-Brüning asked Hindenburg to invoke Article 48 (Weimar Constitution) in order to promulgate the bill as an emergency decree.
-Hindenburg did so and the Reichstag promptly repudiated the bill on 18 July 1930, thereby invalidating the presidential decree under the Constitution.
+The Reichstag elections in 1928 were a disaster for the Nazi Party, winning just 12 seats out of a total of 491 with less than 3% of the popular vote, becoming the ninth-largest party in parliament.
+Although the election saw losses for the political right and centre in general, the performance of the Nazi Party was so poor that some commentators believed that it was the beginning of the end for the Nazi movement.
+Some within the SA were energised as they believed Hitler might abandon his policy of obtaining power through strictly legal means.
+In March 1930, the Second Müller cabinet headed by Hermann Müller of the Social Democratic Party imploded over the issue of the amount of employer contributions to unemployment insurance, under pressure from the Great Depression.
+Its successor, the First Brüning cabinet headed by Heinrich Brüning of the Centre Party was unable to obtain a parliamentary majority for its own financial reform bill, which was rejected by the Reichstag on 16 July 1930.
+Brüning asked President Paul von Hindenburg to invoke Article 48 in order to promulgate the bill as an emergency decree.
+Hindenburg did so and the Reichstag promptly repudiated the bill on 18 July 1930, thereby invalidating the presidential decree under the Weimar Constitution.
 Brüning thereupon asked Hindenburg to dissolve parliament and call for new elections, which were scheduled for 14 September 1930.
+This presented an opportunity for the Nazis to improve their representation in the Reichstag two years earlier than expected.

-SA demands: August 1930
+SA demands of August 1930

-Members of the SA in Berlin, led by Stennes, had for some time been voicing objections to the policies and purposes of the SA, as defined by Hitler.
-These SA members saw their organization as a revolutionary group, the vanguard of a national-socialist order that would overthrow the hated Republic by force.

-Stennes complained that advancement within the SA was improperly based upon cronyism and favoritism rather than upon merit.
-He objected to the general law-abiding approach that Adolf Hitler had adopted after the Beer Hall Putsch, and he and his men chafed under the Hitlerian order to terminate street attacks upon Communists and Jews.
-The SA also wanted three secure places on the NSDAP list for the upcoming Reichstag elections.
-In addition, he complained that the SA members under his command were not being paid sufficiently.
+Members of the SA in Berlin, led by Walter Stennes, had for some time been voicing objections to the policies and purposes of the SA as defined by Hitler.
+These SA members saw their organization as a revolutionary vanguard of a National Socialist order that would overthrow the hated Weimar Republic by force.
+Stennes complained that advancement within the SA was improperly based upon cronyism and favoritism rather than upon merit, and objected to the general law-abiding approach.
+He and his men chafed under Hitler's order to terminate street attacks upon Communists and Jews, sarcastically referring to him as "Adolf Legalité."